FCC to begin $50 broadband subsidy program May 12

 What the carriers are doing

-Following the FCC's announcement on Thursday, AT&T and Verizon offered more details on Friday about how they'll administer the program.
+Following the FCC's announcement Thursday, AT&T and Verizon offered more details on Friday about how they'll administer the program.

 Verizon said the program is available to new and existing Fios, 5G Home Internet, LTE Home Internet, Mobile Mix & Match Unlimited or Mobile Hotspot customers.
 Verizon said customers with Fios Forward, a program that helps eligible households save $20 per month for high-speed fiber home internet service, will also be able to get the subsidy.